MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/docs-conceptual/sharepoint-pnp/sharepoint-pnp-cmdlets.md

 ```

 ### Set and configure credentials ##
-See this [page](https://pnp.github.io/powershell/) for more information on how to use PnP PowerShell and setup various things like the use of a Credential Manager.
+See this [page](https://pnp.github.io/powershell/) for more information on how to use PnP PowerShell and to set up various things like the use of a credential manager.